MaxPry/House-price-prediction/README.md

 These results indicate a moderate correlation between predicted and actual house prices.

-Visualizations
+## Visualizations
 Actual vs Predicted Prices

 Residuals Distribution

-The first plot shows the comparison between the actual and predicted house prices.
+This first scatter plot shows how close the model's predictions are to the actual house prices.
+The blue dots represent predictions, and the red dashed line represents perfect predictions (where predicted = actual)

 The second plot represents the distribution of residuals (errors), which helps us assess how well the model is performing.

 # House Price Prediction